approov/quickstart-ios-objectivec-nsurlsession/SECRETS-PROTECTION.md

 > Note that this command requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

-You will then be able to use the `rejectionReasons` key in the `NSError` returned from the network call to obtain a comma separated list of [device properties](https://approov.io/docs/latest/approov-usage-documentation/#device-properties) responsible for causing the rejection.
+You will then be able to use the `userInfo.rejectionReasons` key in the `NSError *` to obtain a comma separated list of [device properties](https://approov.io/docs/latest/approov-usage-documentation/#device-properties) responsible for causing the rejection.

 ## FURTHER OPTIONS
 See [Exploring Other Approov Features](https://approov.io/docs/latest/approov-usage-documentation/#exploring-other-approov-features) for information about additional Approov features you may wish to try.